 Energy demand (ENDEM) is a function of GDP and the energy demand per unit of GDP (ENRGDP).
-Energy production (ENP) is a function of capital stock in each energy type and the capital/output ratio (QE) for that energy type.
-The capital/output ratio is, in turn, heavily shaped for fossil fuels by the level of reserves (RESER).
+Energy production (ENP) is a function of capital stock in each energy type, the capital/output ratio (QE) for that energy type, and a capacity utilization factor (CPUTF).

 The following key dynamics are directly linked to the dominant relations:

 DEMAND Energy demand per unit of GDP depends on GDP per capita, energy prices, and an autonomous trend in energy efficiency.
 The first two of these are computed endogenously, the latter exogenously.
 The user can control the price elasticity of energy demand ( elasde ) and the autonomous trend in efficiency of energy use ( enrgdpgr ).
 The user can also use an energy demand multiplier ( endemm ) to directly modify energy demand.

 PRODUCTION For fossils fuels and hydro, there are upper bounds on production.
 For fossil fuels, these are based on reserve production ratios, as well as user-specified upper bounds ( enpoilmax , enpgasmax , and enpcoalmax ).
 For hydro, the upper bound relates to hydropower potential.
 The model user can also control production using an energy demand multiplier ( enpm ) to directly modify energy production by energy type.